 Cybersecurity and data privacy professionals play an essential role in all types of businesses.
 Their work and expertise keeps data safe and enables organizations to operate in the modern world.
 This is a growing industry with no signs of slowing down anytime soon.
 Also, as consumers become more concerned with privacy and as more sensitive information is stored online or in the cloud, cybersecurity will become even more important.

 While technical knowledge is important in all of these roles, the positions also require strong communication, leadership, and planning skills.
 A firm understanding of law and policy related to security and compliance is essential.

 Graduates with a master’s degree in cybersecurity and privacy may also find rewarding cybersecurity jobs as cybersecurity analysts, cyber threat specialists, or privacy managers.
-Lastly, prepare for a leadership role in this high-demand field with a Master of Legal Studies (MLS) in Cybersecurity and Data Privacy from Cleveland-Marshall.
+Lastly, prepare for a leadership role in this high-demand field with a Master of Legal Studies (MLS) in Cybersecurity and Data Privacy from CSU College of Law.